 Tessho Genda's role as the Kurama The Nine-tailed Fox is pretty hilarious if you take into account he voiced some roles with some odd relation with him voicing a giant-sized fox.

 As Kratos in Japanese: Kratos' main speciality is killing creatures like Kurama for breakfast, and that's before going against gods.

 Richard Steven Horvitz had a small recurring role in Duel Masters as Fritz the bitter goblin.
 One of his main running gags was his Berserk Button, where he would yell at anyone who called him a squirrel.
 Thus, fans of the dub were amused when Horvitz was later cast as the titular animal character in Squirrel Boy.

 Fans started referring to the Big Bad's One-Winged Angel forms by a number of unflattering nicknames.
 One of them, inspired by a speech about the form simply being an intermediary stage to help him evolve into a higher being, was "Butterflyzen".
 Then his next form rolled around and actually had butterfly wings.

 For a long time, a popular Memetic Mutation statement was that "Nobody Dies in Bleach" - in other words, if you're a captain or lieutenant, you're always just going to be nearly killed instead of actually dying.
-Kubo didn't get the memo for the Thousand Year Blood War Arc - thus far Sasakibe and Yamamoto have gone down.
+Kubo didn't get the memo for the Thousand Year Blood War Arc - Sasakibe and Yamamoto both died.

 For the majority of Bleach's run, a popular - if unsubstantiated - pairing was Unohana x Kenpachi.
 Cue chapter 520, when we learn that Unohana was the first Kenpachi, and her real name is Yachiru - aka the only person Kenpachi ever admired!